libp2p/specs/pubsub/gossipsub/partial-messages.md

 Gossipsub MUST forward all messages to the application, not just messages from mesh peers.

+### Fanout and Gossip messages

+Fanout and Gossip messages by definition come from non-mesh peers.
+Partial messages, without eager data, requires an exchange of bitmaps before parts are transferred.
+In order for fanout and gossip messages to be useful, the Gossipsub implementation SHOULD include the peers that sent them in the list of peers to publish partial messages to.
+This allows the application to simply call `PublishPartial` to respond to both mesh and non mesh peers.

 ## Upgrading a topic to use partial messages